epmoyer/I2CResponder/README.md

 ## Test application
 The project includes a test application which runs on a single Raspberry Pico to exercise the API of the I2CResponder() class by looping two I2C ports to each other.

-To execute this application you will need to wire I2C0 and I2C1 together as follows:
+To execute the test application you will need to wire I2C0 and I2C1 together as follows:
 ```
+                                   TEST APPLICATION SETUP

    +---- 3.3V -------------------------------------------------------------------+
    |                                                                             |